 While Ohio does not have any state law requiring paid or unpaid leave, sick time, or any such related law, Ohio employers must still maintain compliance with the Federal Family Medical Leave Act (FMLA) as well as:

-Employers may still offer things such as annual, vacation, or sick leave under their own policies.
-Such employers must adhere to their established policies in order to avoid legal trouble.
+Employers may still offer annual, vacation, or sick leave under the business's own policies.
+Such employers must adhere to the established policies in order to avoid legal trouble.

 While there is no law that specifically states employers allow specific time off for employees to serve on a jury, there are certain prohibitions regarding leave taken for jury duty purposes under Ohio Jury Duty Leave Law.

-First and foremost, employers may not discharge, threaten to discharge, or take any disciplinary action against an employee who has been summoned for jury duty.
-However, employees are required to provide reasonable notice to their employer if they have been summoned for jury duty, and intent to be absent from work to serve as part of said jury.
+First and foremost, employers may not discharge, threaten to discharge, or take any disciplinary action against an employee summoned for jury duty.
+However, employees are required to provide reasonable notice to the employer if he or she has been summoned for jury duty and intend to be absent from work to serve as part of said jury.

 Employers are also prohibited from requiring an employee to use annual, vacation, or sick leave for time spent responding to a summons for jury duty.